Riajyuu/Fight-Against-Web-based-Tracking/README.md

 #### What is this about?

-Here is summarized knowledge about what you should know about web-based tracking and fight against them.
+Here is summarized knowledge about what you should know about web-based tracking and fight (simple solutions) against them.

 #### How can I contribution?